capacitor-community/privacy-screen/README.md

 <docgen-config>
 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->

-These config values are available:
+These configuration values are available:

 | Prop         | Type                 | Description                                                                                      | Default           |
 | ------------ | -------------------- | ------------------------------------------------------------------------------------------------ | ----------------- |